Abhiram510/Abhiram510/README.md

 ## 👨‍💻 About Me

-- 🎓 Sophomore CS major @ UIUC | Minor in Finance
+- 🎓 CS major @ UIUC | Minor in Finance
 - ⚙️ Passionate about machine learning, automation, and full-stack development
 - 💡 Exploring the overlap of tech, business, and user-centered design
-- 🎯 Strong believer in clean architecture, iterative development, and meaningful product impact
 - 🧠 Honors: James Scholar, Dean’s List — GPA: 3.95

 ---